Welcome to The Chalfonts, an Independent Grammar School situated by the Rye on London Road in High Wycombe.

 Imperial College London says that International Baccalaureate students adapt more easily to a university style of learning and become independent learners from an earlier stage.

-- IB dip students are twice as likely to enroll in one of the UK’s top 20 universities.
+- IB Diploma students are twice as likely to enrol in one of the UK’s top 20 universities.

 - Are twice as likely to success in applications for medicine and dentistry.

 - Are 30% more likely to gain first class honours degrees.